Module checking of pushdown multi-agent systems: --hardness of ATL* pushdown module-checking

 Finally, a \emph{check-tree} for $\nu$ is a \emph{minimal} $2^{AP}$-labeled tree $\tpl{T,\Lab}$ which is obtained from some simple check-tree $\tpl{T',\Lab'}$ for $\nu$ by adding for each node $x$ of $T'$ with label $\{\End{2}\}$ an additional child $y$ and a subtree rooted at $y$ so that the subtree rooted at $x$ obtained by removing all the descendants of $x$ in $T'$ is a partial check $2$-block-tree for the $2$-block associated with node $x$ in $T'$.
-Thus, in a check-tree, we have four types of branching nodes: $check_3$-branching nodes and $\{\End{2}\}$-branching nodes which are controlled by the system, and $\widehat{check_3}$-branching nodes and $\{\End{1}\}$-branching nodes which are controlled by the environment.